Akhi6667/python/README.md

-# Student Grade Calculator 🎓
+# 1.Student Grade Calculator 🎓

 A simple Python project that takes marks of 3 subjects and calculates:
 - Total